davegersh/cop-4520-assignment-3/README.md

 ## COP 4520 - Assignment #3
-A minotaur has half a million birthday presents and a mars rover has a thermometer.
+A minotaur has half a million birthday presents and a mars rover has a few thermometers.

 Note that this repo is based on the assignment outlined in the `assignment.pdf` file.
 All below explanations require understanding of the assignment first.

-To install, simply clone this repo to a desired location.
-To run any part, make sure to have rust and cargo installed, if not, install them using [rustup](https://rustup.rs).
+To run any of the two problems, clone this repo to a desired location and make sure to have rust and cargo installed, if not, install them using [rustup](https://rustup.rs).

 ## Problem 1: The Birthday Presents Party
-...
+This is referring to code in`src/bin/presents.rs`.

+### Design Breakdown

+### Evaluation

 ### Running
-Type in the following command to run the code for part 1:
+Type in the following command to run the code for problem 1:
 ```
 cargo run --bin presents
 ```

 ## Problem 2: Atmospheric Temperature Reading Module
-Note: All code for this problem is stored in the `src/bin/temperature.rs` file.
+This is referring to code in`src/bin/temperature.rs`.

+### Design Breakdown
 Solving this problem is quite simple if we consider it as a Multi-Producer, Single-Consumer (MPSC) problem.

 Where we have multiple producers in the form of the temperature sensors on the rover and a single-consumer represented by the shared-resource that we can consider the CPU on the rover itself.